buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 *Readings parallel to Ch 3–5 of Harvey*

-The next part of the class tackles the teachings.
-As this section is the primary focus of this course, it is the longest.
+The next part of the class tackles the Buddha's teachings.
+As this section is the primary focus of the course, it will be the longest.

 {% include content_box.html category="av" slug="enlightenment-is-the-highest-happiness_brahm" %}

 {% include content_box.html category="monographs" slug="miracle-of-mindfulness_tnh" %}
 - The emotional heart of this course.
-Before we dive into the nuts and bolts of “Buddhist Philosophy” proper, we first explore the emotional experience of the Buddhist path, catching a glimpse of its beauty through the eyes and words of one of the world's most celebrated Buddhist teachers.
+Before we dive into the nuts and bolts of “Buddhist Philosophy” proper, we first explore the emotional experience of the Buddhist path, catching a glimpse of its beauty through the eyes and words of these celebrated Buddhist teachers.

 #### Alternative Presentations of the Dhamma